abimunoz/bluevr/readme.md

-# CREATING SHAPES (ENTITIES) IN WEBVR
+# blueVR
+Create shapes (entities) in webVR

 ## Overview
-This web app allows users to create shapes in a webVR environment without having to write any code
+This web app allows users to create shapes in a webVR environment without having to write any code.
+Instead the user inputs information regarding the geometry, color and position where the entity will be placed.
+Then after clicking the create button the inputed properties of the new entity will be stored in a database which also displaying in the browser.

 ## Technologies